stargatedaw/stargate/docs/theming.md

 # Theming
 This document describes how to create custom color themes.

-This document may become out of date.
-For the latest, see:
+For documentation and examples of every parameter, see:
 ```
+src/files/themes/default/
 src/sglib/models/theme.py
-src/files/themes/default/
 ```

 # Opening, Copying Themes